 Hold up, where the heck is Jasper?
 Most people who are not local to Alberta have never heard of it!
 But you can see here that it is north of Banff National Park, along highway 16 from Edmonton, Alberta.

-With the area becoming increasingly popular for tourism, congestion on the roads is becoming a thing around the Town of Jasper (on long weekends and over the peak months of July and August in particular) and towards major attractions like Medicine Lake / Maligne Canyon.
+With the area becoming increasingly popular for tourism, congestion on the roads is becoming a thing around the Town of Jasper.
+On long weekends and over the peak months of July and August in particular.
+Roads towards major attractions, like Medicine Lake & Maligne Canyon are often busy!

 I do recommend purchasing a Parks Pass before your trip, so that you can skip the line at the Gate & drive right into the park without needing to stop at the toll house.
 Parks Passes can also be purchased in the Town of Jasper, but there is always a line there too!